User Guide: Managing Consent for Email Open Tracking in Selligent

 • Personal tracking is allowed when consent is present.
 Identifiers are available in the tracking pixel.

-• Anonymous tracking is happening when consent is missing or withdrawn.
+• No tracking is happening when consent is missing or withdrawn.
 In this case:

 When a user opts out of personal email open tracking, or when consent is not present: